 - By the end of October, Google Ad Manager will include an ads.txt generator and validator to help publishers create their initial ads.txt file, and correct and modify their existing ads.txt files.

-- And most importantly by the end of this year, Google Ad Manager and AdSense will filter unauthorized inventory, as identified by a publisher’s ads.txt file, from our auction.
+- And most importantly, by the end of this year Google Ad Manager and AdSense will filter unauthorised inventory, as identified by a publisher’s ads.txt file, from our auction.

 Keeping unsuitable ads off of publisher sites